European stocks boosted by vaccine and EU recovery fund hopes

 Banking stocks fell, with AIB shedding 0.5 per cent to close €1.19, and Bank of Ireland losing 0.76 per cent, slipping to €1.829.

-Property fund Ires Reit rose 1 per cent during the session to close at €1.41. the stock had hit a low of €1.384 earlier in the session.
+Property fund Ires Reit rose 1 per cent to close at €1.41.
+The stock had hit a low of €1.384 earlier in the session.

 The British blue-chip index ended down on Monday with energy stocks tracking a decline in oil prices, while AstraZeneca hit a record closing high on optimism over its Covid-19 vaccine.
 The commodity-heavy FTSE 100 index was down 0.5 per cent on the day, with BP and Royal Dutch Shell among the biggest drags as oil prices fell in anticipation of weaker demand.